institutional access

 Tulane Scientist Resigns Citing University Censorship of Pollution and Racial Disparity Research

-• Kimberly Terrell, who led outreach efforts at Tulane University's Environmental Law Clinic, stepped down on Wednesday, alleging that university officials suppressed her work.
+• Kimberly Terrell, who led public outreach for Tulane’s Environmental Law Clinic, stepped down on Wednesday, accusing university officials of suppressing her research and limiting academic freedom.

 Insights by Ground AI